benhoyt/pybktree/README.rst

 For large trees and fairly small N when calling ``find()``, using a BKTree is much faster than doing a linear search.
 This is especially good when you're de-duping a few hundred thousand photos -- with a linear search that would become a very slow, O(N) for every photo, so O(N²) in total.

-A lookup in a BKTree is generally much less for small distance thresholds.
-(See Maximilian Knespel's `detailed analysis`_.)
+A lookup in a BKTree is much faster than linear for small distance thresholds -- though it goes up to O(N) far large distance thresholds, so won't be valuable in those cases.
+See Maximilian Knespel's `detailed analysis`_.

-fraction of O(N) that depends on the distance/tolerance.

-more like O(N log N).

 Read the code in `pybktree.py`_ for more details – it's pretty small!